 Upon arrival, enjoy the afternoon at leisure, then gather for a welcome dinner.
 (D)Day 3 — Toulouse and Carcassonne

-Travel to Carcassonne to tour this quintessential medieval town with the longest city walls in Europe.
+to tour this quintessential medieval town with the longest city walls in Europe.
 Sitting atop a hill overlooking vast green plains that stretch to the Pyrénées, Carcassonne boasts battlements and ramparts dating to the 1st-century Romans.
 Return to Toulouse for an afternoon at leisure.
-(B)Day 4 — Albi
+(B)Day 4 — Albi and Sarlat

-Hometown of Belle Epoque artist Henri de Toulouse-Lautrec, the historic market town of Albi was built with rose-colored bricks which cast a warm glow over the city’s medieval streets and ramparts.
-Tour the town, including the Palais de la Berbie, the ancient fortress that houses a museum devoted to the works of Toulouse-Lautrec.
-Visit the huge Cathédral St. Cecile then continue to Sarlat.
-(B,D)Day 5-6 — Sarlat, Lascaux II, Dordogne River, Rocamadour, and Les Milandes
+Hometown of Belle Epoque artist Henri de Toulouse-Lautrec, the historic market town of Albi was built with rose-colored bricks that cast a warm glow over the city’s medieval streets and ramparts.
+Tour the town, including the Palais de la Berbie, an ancient fortress that houses a museum devoted to the works of Toulouse-Lautrec.
+After visiting the huge 13th-century Cathédrale Ste-Cécile, continue to the rugged unspoiled countryside of the Périgord region and the Dordogne Valley.
+Travel to Sarlat-la-Canéda, one of France’s prettiest villages and one of Europe’s best preserved medieval gems, with more registered historic sites than anywhere else on the continent.
+(B,D)Day 5-6 — Sarlat, Lascaux II, Rocamadour, and Dordogne River

 Miraculously, medieval Bayeux was spared from wartime bombing and was the first town to be liberated during the Battle of Normandy.
 Stop in Bayeux to see the city’s highlight—the Tapestry Museum, home to the 1,000-year-old Bayeux Tapestry depicting the exploits of William the Conqueror.
-Travel north to commemorate World War II at the British Cemetery, stop in Arromanches, then continue to Caen to visit the Memorial Museum.
+Travel north to commemorate World War II at the British Cemetery, then continue to Caen to visit the Memorial Museum devoted to “history for peace.”
+Time permitting, you may visit Arromanches late this afternoon.
 (B,D)Day 12 — D-Day Landing Beaches

 A poignant, inspiring day features the sites where Allied forces overcame overwhelming odds to alter the course of World War II.
 Visit Pointe du Hoc, where American Rangers scaled towering cliffs to establish a beachhead; Utah Beach; and Ste-Mère-Eglise, where the 82nd Airborne Division successfully parachuted on June 5, 1944.
 End the day at the American Cemetery overlooking Omaha Beach in Colleville.
 With its endless rows of white marble crosses and Stars of David, this moving site honors nearly 10,000 soldiers who are buried here.
 (B,L,D)Day 13 — Honfleur, Giverny, and Paris